standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 a lot of boys to require a lady to come and say that kind of thing to you!
 Have you no gentlemanly sense of decency?
 Have you no self-respect?
-{54}Have you no...?
+Have you no...?
 Oh, I have no patience to talk to you.
 I cannot understand it.
 I cannot.
 When
 I was your age...But get to your books, and let me hear no more of this dressing again presently